raul23/organize-ebooks/README.rst

   and the latest Docker requires newer versions of macOS.
 The only ``docker`` operation I was not able to accomplish (as far as I know) with my old macOS was ``docker push``.

-  👉 **SOLUTION:** if you tried everything under the sun to try fixing the ``push`` problem, the solution is to finally accept that your old macOS (or any other OS) is the cause and you should try Docker on a newer system.
-Since I didn't want to install a newer version of macOS (I don't want to break my current programs and I don't think my system is able to support it), I opted for installing Docker with
-  Ubuntu 22.04 under a virtual machine.
+  👉 **SOLUTION:** if you tried everything under the sun to try fixing the ``push`` problem but you still couldn't solve it, then the solution is to finally accept that your old macOS (or any other OS) is the cause and you should try Docker on a newer system.
+Since I didn't want to install a newer version of macOS (I don't want to break my current programs and I don't think my system is able to support it), I opted for installing Docker with Ubuntu 22.04 under a virtual machine.

   What I noticed strange though was that on my old macOS when I logged out from Docker, I got the following message::